dnedal/conjointsdt_adapt/README.md

 ## Version History
 Version 3.2 - October 26, 2024
 Dani Kaufmann Nedal added a functionality to export a csv with a codebook mapping attributes and levels to embedded field names.
+Click on Edit > Export Codebook.

 Version 3.1 - October 25, 2024
-Dani Kaufmann Nedal added functionality to export a csv with the embedded fields for bulk importing into Qualtrics Survey Flow (see Bulk_Importing.txt)
+Dani Kaufmann Nedal added functionality to export a csv with the embedded fields for bulk importing into Qualtrics Survey Flow Edit > Export Embedded Fields (for instructions on importing into Qualtrics Survey Flow, see Bulk_Importing.txt)

 Version 3.0 - January 10, 2022